vlayer-xyz/vlayer/book/src/features/mail.md

 }
 ```

-The `mail` structure of type `Mail` is injected into the prover and can be used in a function.
+The `mail` structure of type `Mail` is injected into the `Prover` and can be used in a function.
 A `Mail` consists of the following fields:
 - `subject` - a string with the subject of the mail
 - `body` - a string consisting of the entire email body
-- `from` -  a string consisting of email address of sender (no name is available).
+- `from` -  a string consisting of the email address of the sender (no name is available).
-- `to` - an array of strings containing the list of to emails of the intended recipients (no names available)
+- `to` - an array of strings containing the list of emails of the intended recipients (no names available)
-- `received_at` - uint representing a timestamp when the email arrived at the destination mail server.
+- `received_at` - `uint` representing a timestamp when the email arrived at the destination mail server.

 By inspecting and parsing email payload elements, we can generate a claim to be leveraged on-chain.

 ## StringUtils
-For convenient manipulation of strings, vlayer provides StringUtils library, which consists of functions like:
+For convenient manipulation of strings, vlayer provides `StringUtils` library, which consists of functions like:
-`toAddress` - converts a string to an address if properly formatted, otherwise reverts
+* `toAddress` - converts a string to an address if properly formatted, otherwise reverts
-`match` - matches RegExp pattern groups and returns them as a string
+* `match` - matches RegExp pattern groups and returns them as a string

 ## Example
 Below is an example of a `Prover` smart contract parsing a mail.
-It assumes mail is in predefined format and it extracts data required to recover an access to a multisig wallet.
+It assumes the mail is in predefined format and it extracts data required to recover an access to a multisig wallet.

 ```solidity
 contract RecoveryEmail is Prover {